Borderlands 2: Downloadable content

 Gearbox supported the game with downloadable content (DLC).
 The fifth character, Gaige the Mechromancer, was available for purchase on October 16, 2012.
 The character was designed for people who are unfamiliar with the shooter genre.
 On March 23, 2013, Gearbox announced two new downloadable content packs.
 The first pack, Ultimate Vault Hunter Upgrade Pack, raised the level cap from 50 to 61 and added new playthrough called the Ultimate Vault Hunter Mode.
-The second pack, the Psycho Pack, contains a sixth playable character—a Psycho named Krieg.
+The second pack, the Psycho Pack, contains a sixth playable character — a Psycho named Krieg.
 Psychos are psychotic bandit enemies fought during the main campaign.
 He is a primarily melee focused character with an action skill called "Buzz Axe Rampage", which boosts his melee damage and causes him to regain health whenever he kills an enemy.
 It was released on May 14, 2013, and is not included in the Season Pass.
 Ultimate Vault Hunter Upgrade Pack 2: Digistruct Peak Challenge was released on September 3, 2013.
 The DLC increases the level cap from 61 to 72 and introduces the Digistruct Peak Challenge, a new map where Patricia Tannis will let players fight high-level enemies to earn new loot.
-The game's Game of the Year edition and the season pass also bundled the base game with 4 add-on campaigns, which include the following:
+The game's "Game of the Year Edition" and the season pass also bundle the base game with 4 add-on campaigns, which include the following:

 Following the release of the four add-on campaigns, Gearbox announced plans to release the Headhunter series of DLCs.
 These packs generally cost less than the add-on campaigns and feature less content.
 Gearbox originally intended to make three Headhunter packs but ultimately created five.

 The game's last DLC, Commander Lilith and the Fight for Sanctuary was announced and released on June 9, 2019.
 The DLC was released for PC, and for The Handsome Collection version of the game on Xbox One, PlayStation 4 and Nintendo Switch.
 It was available as a free download for the first month after release.
 The story of the DLC picks up after the events of Borderlands 2 and acts as a bridge to the story of Borderlands 3, setting up the transition to the new Sanctuary 3 base ship and bringing characters from 2014's Tales from the Borderlands into the bigger story.
 In the DLC, after Helios station has crashed on the surface of Pandora, Lilith and the other Vault Hunters struggle with what they have learned from the Vault map, of potentially many more Vaults on other planets.
 As they try to figure out some way to make a space-worthy ship, Sanctuary is attacked by Dahl's Colonel Hector, who has created a powerful mutant army using a strange floral spore.
 The group abandons Sanctuary and takes shelter at a former bandit camp, now empty except for its leader, Vaughn, as Hector mutated his followers.
 The Vault Hunters work with Vaughn and other allies to take back Sanctuary and the Vault map from Hector.